So you couldn’t attend any protests last year. Now what?

 But make no mistake, this is just one protestor, not all protestors are the same.
 It takes great personal strength despite knowing the ‘occupational hazard’ of being a protestor and attending such protests.
 The women of Shaheen Bagh, the student protestors of Jamia and AMU, the unyielding protests by artists and students in Assam and all over India, all have the respect and support of millions of Indians who couldn’t stand beside them physically.

-But if you can’t make it to a protest, or somehow end up at one all alone with no clue what to do, it’s alright.
+But if you can’t make it to a protest, or somehow end up at one, all alone with no clue what to do, it’s fine.

 Social Media is a double edge sword — on one end several people are sharing, retweeting or reposting the posts of influencers and journalists, raising awareness; but on the other, serrated end, it is also an echo-chamber of rigorous rants which have no real meaning.
 All this has led us to believe that unless we too post politically garnished online content, or attend protests, we aren’t contributing towards the greater good.